107: No Such Thing As Gorillas On The Beach

 And it's often used by people trying to explain coincidences and why they're not surprising that you, in a world where infinite things can happen, you expect the odd coincidence.

 And just move on.
+It's not amazing at all, in fact.

-In fact, the other argument about that is that ideas have a time.
+The other argument about that is that ideas have a time.

-So maybe there was some other children with spiky hair in some other cartoon, and other people with red and black, and other people called Dennis.
+So maybe there was some other children with spiky hair in some other cartoon and other people with red and black and other people called Dennis.
+And the same thing came with calculus when Leibniz and

+Newton all came up with it at the same time, almost at exactly the same time.
 And it's like, well, was it a weird coincidence or was it just the time for that theory to come up?
+Yeah.

 Dennis Amanis' dad now has spiky hair.

-In fact, the Beano did an extremely exciting reveal a few years ago, which was that they showed on one of the bits of comic strip a photograph of Dennis the Menace from the eighties, and they had Dennis' dad saying, Look, that's a picture of me.
+In fact, the Beano did an extremely exciting reveal a few years ago, which was that they showed on one of the bits of comic strip a photograph of Dennis the Menace from the 80s, and they had Dennis' dad saying, Look, that's a picture of me.

-So it transpires that Dennis the Menace is actually now Dennis' dad.
+So it transpires that Dennis the Menace is actually now Dennis's dad.
+Oh, I don't know when the switch happened to me.

 Dennis's dad said that used to be me.
+Yeah, but

-fathers a son.
+fathers a a son.

-I was like, Dennis is just
+I was like, Dennis,

-stupid.
+that is stupid.

 I'm so angry.

+Anyway, sorry, he's changed his hairstyle.
 Dennis and Menace's dad, so they've tried to upgrade the Beano to make it more realistic.

 And the case is now that we live in a happier time where parents don't all abuse their children and kids don't all hate their parents.

-And so Dennis's dad is now, he has spiky hair and he's a bit cool and groovy.
+And so, Dennis's dad is now, he has spiky hair and he's a bit cool and groovy.
+He's a little bit like, I used to be a rebel too.

+Yeah, is there an authority figure who's still the enemy, though?
+Because that was always the thing.
 It was always anarchy, you know, the Bash Street Kids.

-Always like, teach was the enemy.
+Always, like, Teach was the enemy.

-I think the teachers are still quite bad, but
+I think the Teachers are still quite bad, but...

 He's called David Sutherland, and he has drawn that comic strip since 1962.

+Wow.
 53 years.

+He's drawn over 2,000 of them.
 Well, here's a weird one as well.

-Neil Tennant of the Pet Shop Boys, so the lead singer of The Pet Shop Boys, between 1975 and 1977, he worked as an editor for Marvel UK.
+Neil Tennant of the Pet Shop Boys, so the lead singer of the Pet Shop Boys, between 1975 and 1977, he worked as an editor for Marvel UK.
+So his job was to anglicize

 all the things that were Americanized in the original comic.